rochefort-lab/fissa/README.md

 conda install -c ioam holoviews
 ```

-Leave Python by typing exit(), or just close the window.
 See usage above for how to use FISSA.

 ### Installation on Linux